Not sure why I made these, I don’t particularly like normal Walnut Whips. Not that I don’t like them but they just don’t do anything special for me.

 I’m going to try heating it to a lower temperature and see if that makes it softer, but I think it’s still going to be way richer.

-While I keep searching I’ll make do with an Italian meringue based marshmallow – which dries out after a few weeks so these are best fresh.
+While I keep searching I’ll make do with an Italian meringue based marshmallow – which dries out after a week so these are best fresh.

 I work with a lovely lady called Marianne, Her brother works for Nestle (In Finance not making the chocs).